salihgueler/keyboard_puzzle_dartpad_workshop/step_04/instructions.md

 }
 ```

-But, our widget tree still does not know which actions are available for the page that we are in.
-For that purpose, we will use `Actions` widget and pass this action into it.
+But, your widget tree still does not know which actions are available for the page that you are in.
+For that purpose, you will use `Actions` widget and pass this action into it.

-First let's create our map like we did with shortcuts.
+First let's create your map like you did with shortcuts.

 ```dart
 class _LoginPageState extends State<LoginPage> {